“Those who can’t change their minds can’t change anything.”George Bernard Shaw

 I could respond with, “But I hate shoes and it’s uncomfortable.”
 We can all guess how well that will work out for me.

 Or I could respond, “Yes, and what do I do about the fact that it’s really hot out and my feet get uncomfortably sweaty in socks and shoes?”
-This will lead to a more open-minded discussion on both sides, even though we all know it’s one I’m destined to lose.
+This shows I’m listening with empathy and will lead to a more open-minded discussion on both sides, even though we all know it’s one I’m destined to lose.

 Try it.
 Go but-less for a whole day.
 It’s not easy.

-And see our post on how to keep an open mind for another language-related way to be more open-minded.
+And see my post on how to keep an open mind for another language-related way to be more open-minded.

 7. Get some perspective.